I know education is crucial to every person’s development. In fact, if I had not had the

 There are 320 million people currently living in America.
 Before the Affordable Care Act (ACA) went into effect, 15.7% or around 49 million Americans did not have health insurance.
 Now, after multiple years of being law and many attempted repeals later, less than 10% of the population goes without coverage.
 That is around 20 million more people that now have access to affordable and decent health care.
 This is a significant step in the right direction and we certainly support an even broader effort to ensure every single American has access to quality health care regardless of how much money they make.
 Click to read the full statements of all the policy statements.

 Oftentimes we hear the other side of the aisle tell us they believe in smaller and less intrusive government.
 They tell us we need a government that is off our backs and out of the way.
 Yet, the very same officials that shout these ideologies turn around and try to tell a woman what she can and cannot do with her body based on their own personal beliefs.
-I cannot think of a way in which government is more involved in your life than if they are telling you what to do with it.
+I cannot think of a way in which government is more involved in your life than if they are telling you what to do with your body.
 Click to read the full statements of all the policy statements.

 One of the deadliest problems facing not just the United States, but the entire world, is Climate Change.
 If we do not take immediate action to combat the drastic effects that climate change poses on our world, there will be dire consequences.
 Our next generation will feel it significantly and then the next generation after that even more so.
 But we do not have to look that far into the future because it is already happening.
 And while it is not too late to fight it, we are getting awfully close to blowing our last opportunity to turn things around.
 Click to read the full statements of all the policy statements.